 Barbara's spiritual activism is strengthened by her Belief that changing the world begins with changing ourselves and living our principles and values.
 She is committed to Oneness and leads online classes and outside ceremonies and services at local beaches, parks and farms; without walls or borders, honoring nature as our spiritual temple.

-Kristina's work centers around the belief that our connection to each other and nature (real food, trees, plants, animals) is critical to our physical, emotional and spiritual health.
+Kristina's work centers around the belief that our connection to each other and nature is critical to our physical, emotional and spiritual health.
 She offers educational resources, workshops and individual homeopathic assessments for people, pets and plants.
 Homeopathy uses tiny amounts of natural substances to stimulate the natural healing processes.

 The Story Walking Radio Hour is an Environmental Education program airing on syndicated Dreamvisions 7 Radio Network (D7RN), every Monday at 9am and 9pm ET.